About Enterprise DLP

 Basic and Weighted Regular Expressions—A regular expression (regex)

-describes how to search for a specific text pattern and then display the
+describes how to search for a specific text pattern and display the

-match occurrences when a pattern match is found.
+match occurrences when it finds a match.
 There are two types of

 regular expressions—basic and weighted.